 In modern times the holiday received new interpretations because after the Temple was destroyed there could be no more sacrifices.
 After much calculation, the rabbis determined that this date is the day that we received the Torah at Mt.
 Sinai from God.
 Today we observe the holiday by studying all night in commemoration of receiving the Torah.

-The home bound observance of Shavuot is eating dairy foods.
-I find it so amusing that scholars will say, “it is unclear why eating dairy food has become a tradition.”
-Use your common sense; we are talking about an agricultural community.
+On a practical level we can remember that we are talking about an agricultural community.
 In the spring animals mate and give birth.
 All the sheep and goats were nursing their young.
 There was little food growing so early in the spring but lots and lots of milk.

 Here’s a good place to explore this topic.